skedwards88/skedwards88.github.io/README.md

-# CnS Games
+# SECT Games

-A collection of short webapp games.
-All of the games are progressive webapps, so you can install them on your phone for easy access and offline play.
+A collection of short webapp games designed by Colin Thom and build by Sarah Edwards.
+All of the games are progressive web apps, so you can install them on your phone for easy access and offline play.

 [View Games](https://skedwards88.github.io/portfolio/)